-->

 Photograph by Aileen Agoncillo, Unsplash

-South Asia 2 Translation and Training NSD
+South Asia 2 Translation and Training

 Project 8814

 Next Step is working with a student group in South Asia in a program that involves training young people from remote, isolated Christian communities for translation and future leadership roles.
 Christians are a minority in this country and suffer from a lack of resources and many forms of discrimination.
-Our current support is focussed on paying the mother-tongue translators and their supervisory personnel, as well as the costs of trainers from Australia.
+Our current support is focused on paying the mother-tongue translators and their supervisory personnel, as well as the costs of trainers from Australia.

 Partner with us

-Our partnership target for 2023 is $30,000
+Our partnership target for 2024 is $21,307.

 If we receive extra funds, this will go towards next year’s target.